Chambers Horsemanship

 Meet Amy Skinner

 Amy Skinner embraces a training philosophy based in Classical Dressage and sound horsemanship practices.
+Amy believes strongly that good riding is not about the costume or tack, but what's in the heart, and what we put into the mind.
 Amy keeps the best interest of horse and rider in mind, choosing to avoid fads and quick fixes, but to seek continual learning from the best teacher: the horse.

-Amy offers a training program for all breeds and disciplines that focuses on promoting softness, balance, and relaxation.
-She believes that any horse can improve given enough time and understanding, and that force and dominance play no part in building a strong relationship.
+She believes that any horse can improve given enough time and understanding, with an open minded approach to each horse as an individual .
 Working with the horse’s mind develops confidence, and an understanding of biomechanics develops correct and sound movement.

-Amy also offers lessons and clinics, with a focus on providing information in a way that best suits each student.
-Amy believes that good teaching mirrors good training: offering information in a way the student can understand, and without judgement or force.
+Amy also offers lessons, both in person and virtual, and clinics, with a focus on providing information in a way that best suits each student.
+Amy believes that good teaching mirrors good training: in a way the student can understand, and without judgement or force.
 Amy’s philosophy of training through relaxation carries over to students working to gain better balance and feel with their horses.
 She believes that learning should be fun and not intimidating, and she provides a safe, enjoyable atmosphere for riders to improve their abilities.

-With years of training experience under the tutelage of fine horsemen and women like Theresa Doherty, Maryal Barnett, Brent Graef, and others, Amy offers riders of all ages and disciplines the ability to gain confidence, improve their riding, and strengthen their relationships with their horses.”
+Amy is a dedicated student, with years of training experience under the tutelage of fine horsemen and women like Theresa Doherty (a long time pupil of Walter Zettl and Egon von Neindorff), Tressa Boulden (long time pupil of Melissa Simms, head rider of the Neindorff Institute), and Brent Graef - a masterful horseman with specialties in halter starting, problem solving, teaching, and many other areas.
+Amy offers riders of all ages and disciplines the ability to gain confidence, improve their riding, and strengthen their relationships with their horses.

 BALANCE